jonlpersson/ed-latimore/site/_posts/2023-01-18-how-to-mature-as-a-man.md

 tags:
   - how-to-be-a-hot-guy
 categories:
-  - how-to-be-a-hot-guy
+  - life-lessons
 description: >-
   If I had a time machine, here’s what I’d tell my younger on how to mature as a man.
 image: /assets/images/thumbnails/ed-reading-book-outside.jpg
 ---
 The road to becoming a mature man is paved with obstacles.
 It offers some hard lessons along the way that you either learn from or find yourself hopelessly going in circles.

 If I could offer one word of advice to my younger self traveling this road, it’d be this…